-where m_0 is the nucleon mass in the free state, ε_b is the nuclear binding energy per nucleon, and p is the momentum of the nucleon.
+where m_0 is a nucleon mass in the free state, ε_b is a nuclear binding energy per nucleon, and p is a momentum of the nucleon.

-In this approach, the nucleus is a collection of off-mass-shell particles.
-Apparently, in the case of nucleus-nucleus interactions one has to consider two of such collections.
+In the approach, the nucleus is a collection of off-mass-shell particles.
+Apparently, in the case of nucleus-nucleus interactions one has to consider two such collections.

-The energy-momentum conservation law is satisfied in this approach if it is satisfied in each collision of out-of-mass-shell nucleons.
-However, there is a problem with the excitation energy of the nuclear residual: in most of the cases, it is too small.
+The energy-momentum conservation law is satisfied in the approach, if it is satisfied in each collision of out-of-mass-shell nucleons.
+Though, there is a problem with excitation energy of a nuclear residual.
+In most of the cases, it is too small.

-All these questions are absent in the approach proposed in the paper [34].
-Let us consider it starting from a simple example of a hadron interaction with a bound system of two nucleons, (1, 2).
-In this approach it is assumed that the process has two stages.
+All the questions are absent in the approach proposed in the paper [34].
+Let us consider it starting from simple example of a hadron interaction with a bound system of two nucleons, (1,2).
+It is assumed in the approach that the process has two stages.
 At the first one, the system is dissociated:

-$$h + (1,2) \to h + 1 + 2$$ (28.67)
+$$h + (1, 2) \rightarrow h + 1 + 2$$ .